moves-rwth/nitwit-validator/bench/svcomp/artifact_Readme.txt.md

     Note that the parallel run shown above will run about 12 minutes on 4 cores clocked at approximately 1.8 GHz (Intel i5-8250U).
 The runtime highly depends on the set timeout limit.
 A machine with 3 GB of RAM per process will be more than enough.
 There are only a few cases when the validator exceeds 100 MB.
-14. With a timeout of 2 seconds, you should get around 8500 successful validations depending on your CPU.
+    With a timeout of 2 seconds, you should get around 8500 successful validations depending on your CPU.
     With a longer timeout, more violations are found as some processes are not killed prematurely.
-15. The results will be saved in directory `artifact/nitwit/bench/output/nitwit<run>` where `run` is the architecture and date.
+14. \[Optional\] The results will be saved in directory `artifact/nitwit/bench/output/nitwit<run>` where `run` is the architecture and date.
 To show a summary of these, run the following:
     ```
     python3 bench_results_analysis.py -w ../../data/sv-witnesses -r output/nitwit<run>